Overview

 Friendly soccer match

 Play an international friendly match against a local club or academy team.
-The team will meet and compete against athletes of similar ages and skill levels, and have the opportunity to make friends for life.
+Compete against athletes of similar ages and skill levels, and build connections that can turn into lasting friendships.

 Day 7